-(1) Unless a solid reason and its supporting evidence are given, e.g., due to illness, emergency, NO makeup is acceptable for students missing an exam;

-(2) Homeworks and projects are due at 11:59pm on the due date.
-They may be submitted late by no more than 24 https://www.cs.umb.edu/~craigyu/cs351/Password Only/about/syllabus.html hours, weekend and holiday counted.
+- (1) Unless a solid reason and its supporting evidence are given, e.g., due to illness, emergency, NO makeup is acceptable for students missing an exam; - (2) Homeworks and projects are due at 11:59pm on the due date.
+They may be submitted late by no more than 24 hours, weekend and holiday counted.
 The penalty for late submission within 24 hours is 20% of the score.
-If the submission is late for more than 24 hours, zero score will be given.

-(3) That said, you are given a one-day chance for late project submission without penalty, to accomodate for important events such as participating in a sports competition (needs supporting evidence).
+If the submission is late for more than 24 hours, zero score will be given. - (3) That said, you are given a one-day chance for late project submission without penalty, to accommodate for important events such as participating in a sports competition (needs supporting evidence).
 However, this the only chance.
 You must email the instructor with supporting reasons when you want to use this chance to compensate for a late submission, so that your score will be counted accordingly.
 After this chance is used up, there is no more.